DataDog/helm-charts/charts/observability-pipelines-worker/README.md

     --from-literal config-key="<DD_CONFIGURATION_KEY>"
 ```

-**Note**: This creates a secret in the **default** namespace.
-If you are using a custom namespace, update the namespace
+**Note**: This creates a Secret in the **default** Namespace.
+If you are using a custom Namespace, update the Namespace
 flag of the command before running it.

-Now, the installation command contains a reference to the secret.
+Now, the installation command contains a reference to the Secret.

 ```bash
 helm install --name <RELEASE_NAME> \